gavinlyonsrepo/cylon/Readme.md

 Dependencies
 -------------------------------------
 Some functions require various dependencies packages to be installed.
-There are two dependencies and the rest are optional dependencies The optional dependencies are left to user discretion.
+There are two dependencies and the rest are optional dependencies.
+The optional dependencies are left to user discretion.
 Software will check for missing dependencies and report if user tries to use a function which requires a missing one.